LBCrion/sfwbar/doc/sfwbar.rst

 SetTooltip([<widget:string>,]<value:string>)
   set tooltip text for a widget

-UserState([<widget:string>,]<string>)
-  Set boolean user state on a widget.
-If widget parameter isn't specified, the state will be set for a widget invoking the action.
-Valid values are "On" or "Off".
-Returns n/a.

 Focus()
   set window to focused.
 This action can only be invoked from a taskbar item